Wayland (protocol): Weston

-Weston is the reference implementation of a Wayland compositor also developed by the Wayland project.
-It is written in C and published under the MIT License.
-Weston has official support for only the Linux operating system due to Weston's dependence on certain features of the Linux kernel, such as kernel mode-setting, Graphics Execution Manager (GEM), and udev, which have not been implemented in other Unix-like operating systems.
-When running on Linux, handling of the input hardware relies on evdev, while the handling of buffers relies on Generic Buffer Management (GBM).
-However, in 2013 a prototype port of Weston to FreeBSD was announced.
+Weston is a Wayland compositor previously developed as the reference implementation of the protocol by the Wayland project.
+It is written in C and released under the MIT License.

+Weston officially supports only Linux due to dependencies on kernel-specific features such as kernel mode-setting (KMS), the Graphics Execution Manager (GEM), and udev.
+On Linux, it handles input via evdev and buffer management via Generic Buffer Management (GBM).
+A prototype port for FreeBSD was announced in 2013.
-Weston supports High-bandwidth Digital Content Protection (HDCP).

-Weston relies on GEM to share application buffers between the compositor and applications.
-It contains a plug-in system of "shells" for common desktop features like docks and panels.
-Clients are responsible for the drawing of their window borders and their decorations.
-For rendering, Weston can use OpenGL ES or the pixman library to do software rendering.
-The full OpenGL implementation is not used, because on most current systems, installing the full OpenGL libraries would also install GLX and other X Window System support libraries as dependencies.
+The compositor supports High-bandwidth Digital Content Protection (HDCP) and uses GEM to share buffers between applications and the compositor.
+It features a plug-in architecture with "shells" that provide elements like docks and panels.
+Applications are responsible for rendering their own window decorations.

+Weston supports rendering via OpenGL ES or the pixman library for software rendering.
+The full OpenGL stack is avoided to prevent pulling in GLX and other X Window System dependencies.

-A remote access interface for Weston was proposed in October 2013 by a RealVNC employee.
+A remote desktop interface for Weston was proposed in 2013 by a developer from RealVNC.

 Maynard

 Maynard is a graphical shell and has been written as a plug-in for Weston, just as the GNOME Shell has been written as a plug-in to Mutter.

-The Raspberry Pi Foundation in collaboration with Collabora released Maynard and work on improving performance and memory consumption.
+Raspberry Pi Holdings in collaboration with Collabora released Maynard.